30 A/B Tests to Boost Your SaaS Conversion Rates

 SaaS pricing plans A/B Testing

-Lyyti’s example also shows that long pricing plans can perform better than short ones.
+Lyyti’s example also shows that long pricing plans can outperform short ones.

 27. Test “useless” pricing plan

-This useless plan has no potential of being sold.
+This useless plan has no potential for sale.
 The sole purpose of this specific offer is to make the next pricing tier much more attractive.
 People will always choose the most reasonable cost-benefit option.

-Useless pricing plan is a strong model to test.
-Are you still not sure whether it works or not?
+A useless pricing plan is a strong candidate for testing.
+Are you still not sure whether it works?
 Then check out this real-life example below.

-One company decided to try useless pricing for their business.
+One company decided to try a useless pricing strategy.
 This is the original page:

-With this pricing, 40% bought the yearly plan and 60% purchased the monthly plan.
+At this price, 40% bought the yearly plan, and 60% bought the monthly plan.

 This is the variation:

-The company knew that customers wanted the first two features, so they included it in all plans.
+The company knew that customers wanted the first two features, so they included them in all plans.
 The result was a 233% increase in conversions.
-Eighty-six percent purchased the $299 plan and 14% chose the monthly.
-So, the middle pricing tier ($289) psychologically affected people to select the third ($299) pricing tier.
+86% purchased the $299 plan, and 14% chose the monthly plan.
+So, the middle pricing tier ($289) psychologically led people to choose the third tier ($299).

 28. Test pricing tiers with discounts

-Meebox is a Denmark origin web hosting and cloud hosting company.
+Meebox is a Denmark-based web hosting and cloud hosting company.
 They ran a test on the pricing page, offering discounts on their plans.
-While the original offered no discounts, the variation displayed 20% of discount for the middle plan, and 40% for the highest plan.
-These discounts applied only if customers locked in for a 2-year period.
+While the original offered no discounts, the variation showed a 20% discount on the middle plan and 40% on the highest plan.
+These discounts applied only if customers locked in for 2 years.

 Original: